 The most common type of eczema is known as atopic dermatitis, which is chronic eczema characterized by flares of disease followed by periods of clear skin.
 The causes of eczema are not known for sure but could include changes in genes, inappropriate immune reactions, or exposure to certain things in the environment, such as tobacco smoke or skincare products.

-Eczema (atopic dermatitis) can feel like a moving target for people who live with it.
+Eczema can feel like a moving target for people who live with it.
 They get control over one flare, only to have eczema redden and irritate another patch of skin.
-For some patients, changing their bathing and beauty habits along with a thick moisturizer and topical corticosteroid ointments are enough.
+For some patients, changing their bathing and beauty habits, along with applying a thick moisturizer and topical corticosteroid ointments are enough.

 When Corticosteroids Aren’t Enough

 Dr. Paller acknowledges that corticosteroids aren’t good options for everyone.
 “Sometimes we have patients who can’t just intermittently apply steroids, clear their skin up, and use moisturizers.
 They are more chronic,” she says.